 One of the exciting things about working in the field of medicine is the fact that new technologies and therapies continually emerge so we can provide better care for our patients.
-A prime example of this is a new form of heel pain treatment known as Amniovo that we are pleased to provide here at Massapequa Podiatry Associates.
+A prime example of this is a new form of heel pain treatment known as Amniovo.
 This effective therapy has been used for world-class athletes, but you don’t need to play in the NBA to receive its remarkable benefits!

 As is the case with many technological advances, Amniovo started out in a completely different area than how we use it in the field of podiatry.
 Initially, it was conceived as a way to use amniotic material (found in placenta lining) to help wounds heal more quickly, particularly those that were not healing at all.
 This regenerative biomaterial’s growth factors (including epidermal growth factor, transforming growth factor, and platelet derived growth factor) were delivered via a patch or wrap.

 The amniotic membrane containing the valuable growth factors has been micronized, which means that it is broken down into an injectable version.
 Through this process, the product is able to maintain its properties that promote faster tissue regeneration and healing.
-What this means for you is that we are able to inject this regenerative product into damaged tissues to allow for safe, expedient injury recovery, including for some of the most common sources of heel pain.
+We are routinely using amniotic tissue-derived products in Tenex surgery, our most common surgical procedure for heel pain.
+This is a short, outpatient procedure at one of our local hospitals.

 As we look at the applications for this exciting heel pain treatment option, it can help to understand the injuries that it can help treat.

 For adult patients, the most common source of heel pain is plantar fasciitis.
 This condition develops when the plantar fascia—a tough, fibrous band of tissue that runs along the bottom of the foot and helps support the foot arch—is subjected to excessive force or physical stress.
 When this happens, tiny tears form in the fascia.